College Code: SC

 Study Abroad

-In order to be considered for study through Mason Abroad, students must plan well in advance and receive prior, written permission from the college's associate dean for student affairs.
+In order to be considered for study through Mason Abroad, students must plan well in advance and receive prior, written permission from the college's Office of Academic and Student Affairs.
 Students must also meet all of the following criteria:

 • Meet all eligibility criteria for their program as specified by Mason Abroad, including minimum GPA requirements,